GSA/challenges-and-prizes/_all-challenges/1243-networks-advanced-naval-technology-exercise-netantx-challenge.md

   **White Paper Submission Guidelines:**

   White papers should provide an overview of the proposed networking technology, technical approach (e.g. architecture, deployment overview, algorithm descriptions, model descriptions, performance requirements, endpoint footprint, existing results, etc.), the benefits and novelty of the approach within the context of existing academic and commercially available technologies, and the dependencies necessary (e.g. data, platform, network connectivity, etc.) to operate the proposed technology.
-White papers must be no more than six pages in length and in conformance with the white paper submission instructions provided in Appendix A. All white papers must be submitted via email to: [NetANTX@niwc.navy.mil](mailto:NetANTX@niwc.navy.mil) by 1200 PST July 27, 2021.
+White papers must be no more than six pages in length.
+All white papers must be submitted via email to: [NetANTX@niwc.navy.mil](mailto:NetANTX@niwc.navy.mil) by 1200 PST July 27, 2021.

   Where appropriate, use protective markings such as “Do Not Publicly Release – Trade Secret” or “Do Not Publicly Release – Confidential Proprietary Business Information” in the header or footer of the white paper.